 History

-After the death of Rhys Gryg in 1233, his lands were divided among sons.
-Dryslwyn turned to younger son, Maredudd ap Rhys, while Dinefwr fell to older son, Rhys Mechyll (and after death, to his son, Rhys Fychan).
-In the 50s of the 13th century, a dispute broke out between them, and chaos deepened the Anglo-Norman intervention, ultimately defeated at Cymerau.
-In 1271, Maredudd was to die at Dryslwyn Castle, which was also the first source record of this building.
-When the English-Welsh war broke out in 1277, Maredudd’s son, Rhys ap Maredudd, was in alliance with Llywelyn ap Gruffyd against English king Edward I. However, this cooperation quickly collapsed, as Rhys ap Maredudd in return for keeping his lands and castles, began to seek agreement with the English.
+After Rhys Gryg’s death in 1233, his lands were divided between his sons.
+Dryslwyn passed to his younger son, Maredudd ap Rhys, while Dinefwr passed to his elder son, Rhys Mechyll, and later to his son, Rhys Fychan.
+In 1245 or 1246, Dryslwyn was first clearly recorded, when the seneschal of Carmarthen besieged the castle to reclaim it for its rightful but unnamed owner, likely Maredudd ap Rhys.
+In the 1250s, a dispute over the castle erupted between Maredudd and Rhys Fychan.
+An Anglo-Norman intervention, ultimately defeated at Cymerau, further exacerbated the chaos.
+In 1271, Maredudd ap Rhys died at Dryslwyn and the castle was inherited by his son Rhys ap Maredudd.
+When the English-Welsh war broke out in 1277, Rhys ap Maredudd was in alliance with Llywelyn ap Gruffyd against English king Edward I. However, this cooperation quickly collapsed, as Rhys ap Maredudd began to seek agreement with the English, in return for keeping his lands and castles.
 Thanks to this, he was able to develop and strengthen Dryslwyn in the next years.

 Architecture

-The earliest building from the second quarter of the 13th century consisted of defensive walls situated in the highest place, erected on the shape of an irregular pentagon with a cylindrical tower – a keep, about 12 meters in diameter, on the eastern side.
-Its walls in the lower part were up to 3 meters thick and were slightly widened in relation to the upper parts (as in Dinawfr, Skenfrith and other Welsh-English keeps).
-Originally it had at least two floors above the basement and wooden stairs to the first floor level from the north-west.
-In this place there was a small widening in the form of a buttress to which the stairs were attached.
-They could have been easily dismantled in the event of a possible threat and the desire to cut off the keep from danger.
-The lower floor was originally reached through an opening in the first floor.
-This dark room with a stone-paved floor served only as a warehouse and a pantry, possibly as a prison.
-Later, probably in the fourteenth century, a new portal was pierced into the basement directly from the courtyard.
+The cylindrical keep measured approximately 12 meters in diameter.
+Its lower walls reached up to 3 meters thick, slightly widened at the base compared to the upper sections with a batter (similar to Dinawfr, Skenfrith, and other Welsh-English keeps).
+Originally, the tower contained at least three storeys, with wooden stairs leading to the first floor from the northwest.
+This area featured a small stone extension in the form of a buttress, to which the stairs were attached.
+These could be easily dismantled in the event of a potential threat and the need to isolate the keep from danger.
+Access to the lower storey was originally through an opening in the floor of the upper storey.
+This dark room, with a stone-paved floor, served only as a storeroom and pantry, or perhaps as a prison.
+Later, probably in the 14th century, a new portal was made to the ground floor directly from the courtyard level.
+The second storey of the tower may have served as an entrance hall, while the uppermost storey was likely residential.

-In the later years of the 13th century, the perimeter walls on the southern side were raised and strengthened, a four-sided tower with a chapel was erected, and a number of living rooms that filled the space between the great hall and the southern wall was created.
-As a result of these works, virtually the entire courtyard was built, only a narrow space on the north remained.
-The remaining elements of the upper ward were latrines on the eastern side, by the keep.
-They were inserted into the rebuilt eastern curtain of the wall, where it was reachable by means of a short spiral staircase.
-Two chutes with outlets directed down the hill had stone superstructures with wooden seats.
+In the later years of the 13th century, the castle’s defensive wall on the south side was thickened and raised, and a series of living quarters were added to fill the space between the great hall and the southern curtain wall.
+As a result, virtually the entire courtyard was built over, leaving only a narrow space on the north side.
+The remaining elements of the upper ward were latrines on the eastern side, near the keep.
+These were inserted into the rebuilt eastern curtain, where they were accessible via a short spiral staircase.
+Two drains with chutes facing downhill had stone superstructures with wooden seats.
+In the southeast corner, the aforementioned quadrangular tower with a chapel was erected.
+It was a quadrangle projecting beyond the perimeter of the walls, on a platform that had previously housed the entrance to the postern.
+Its upper-story walls were pierced with three narrow, pointed windows.

-The middle ward had an irregular form similar to a pentagon made of short, straight sections of the wall.
+The middle ward had an irregular shape, close to a pentagon, measuring approximately 70 x 30 meters, made of short, straight sections of wall.
 No traces of the lower gatehouse were found, so the entrance had to be a regular portal opened in the eastern wall.
 It was flanked from the north by a significant thickening of the wall, probably created after the siege of 1287.
 In the crown of this thickening there could be a defensive platform, giving the whole look similar to the tower.
 The oldest internal development was made up of an oblong building in the western part of the courtyard, traces of basement houses from the end of the 13th and the beginning of the 14th century were also discovered at the northern wall.
 The remains of ceramics found indicate its residential and economic functions.
 The gate to the upper castle was preceded from the south by a rocky elevation, originally slightly higher, but reduced during the English occupation.

 At the end of the 13th century, another north-eastern ward (lower castle) was built, fortified with a 1.8-meter-thick stone defensive wall, preceded by a ditch from the north.
 The entrance led through a four-sided gatehouse from the north.
 It had only two floor, with the lower gate passage accessible on a timber bridge (perhaps a drawbridge) over the ditch.
 The passage itself was secured by two portcullises and two doors, placed in a set portcullis plus a door at both ends of the gate.
 At the back of the building, the vaulted corridor led up the stairs to the upper floor room, where there were probably mechanisms supporting the portcullises.
 The courtyard of the lower ward was built up with economic houses (stables, warehouses, granaries, garrison quarters), located at the inner faces of the defensive walls.
 A large building stood out from the west of the outer ward, but its purpose remains unknown.